 A skilled lawyer will assist you with every step of the claims process.
 A lawyer might be able to help you receive compensation for the following:

-If you were injured by a defective product that you purchased from a third-party seller on Amazon, you are urged to contact our Los Angeles products liability lawyers at ACTS Law.
+If you were injured by a defective product that you purchased from a third-party seller on Amazon, you are urged to contact our Los Angeles products liability lawyers at ACTS LAW.
 We will conduct a thorough investigation into the details of your case.
-To schedule a free consultation, call us today at 833-ACTS-LAW or contact us online.
+To schedule a free consultation, call us today at 833-228-7529 or contact us online.
 Located in Los Angeles and San Diego, we serve clients throughout Southern California.